Donate Menu

 2.5 All staff

 Individuals are expected to ensure any data they engage with in their work follows this policy and any related policies and procedures.
-They are also responsible for reporting any potential breaches of data protection.
+They are also responsible for immediately reporting any potential breaches of data protection.

-3. Data processing
+3. Data Processing

-3.1 Lawful basis for processing personal data
+4. Lawful basis for processing personal data

-• Consent: the individual has given clear consent for Toybox to process their personal data for a specific purpose.
+• Consent: the individual has given clear consent for Toybox to process their personal data for a specific purpose

 • Contract: the processing is necessary for a contract Toybox has with the individual, or because they have asked us to take specific steps before entering into a contract.